Tibor Varga (violinist): Pedagogic activities

-In 1956, Tibor Varga settled in Switzerland, though maintaining his position in Detmold.
-In 1963, at Sion, the capital of the Canton of Valais in Switzerland, he created an International Academy of Music (Académie de Musique Tibor Varga), specializing in interpretation (or "master") classes for accomplished young players conducted by leading soloists during the summer.
+In 1956, Varga settled in Switzerland, though maintaining his position in Detmold.
+In 1963, at Sion, the capital of the Canton of Valais in Switzerland, he created an Académie de Musique Tibor Varga, specializing in interpretation classes for accomplished young players conducted by leading soloists during the summer.
 In a typical year, the International Academy draws around 400 students to attend about 25 master classes.
 In 1964, he founded the Festival Tibor Varga (1964–2001), which during nearly four decades was one of the leading international music festivals with concerts broadcast all over the world.
 In addition, in 1967, he added the annual International Tibor Varga Violin Competition, one of the most prestigious competitions of its genre, including prize-winners like Jean-Jacques Kantorow, Nam Yun Kim, Mirijam Contzen and Vadim Repin.

-In 1988, the High School of Music (Ecole Supérieure de Musique) exclusively dedicated to the training of professional string players was born at Sion, with the founder Varga responsible as both artistic and teaching director.
+In 1988, the Ecole Supérieure de Musique, exclusively dedicated to the training of professional string players, was founded at Sion, with Varga responsible as both artistic and teaching director.
 Within one year of the founding of the school, a leading music educator proclaimed the Varga school as "one of the three best professional violin academies in Europe", with highly gifted students of all continents.
 In 2002, the École Supérieure de Musique became the Conservatoire Supérieur et Académie de Musique Tibor Varga.
 Today, it is part of the Lausanne High School of Music (HEMU Lausanne-Fribourg-Sion).
 In addition, Varga was an artistic and pedagogic adviser in the services of the ministries of culture in France and Portugal.
-Since October 2002, he held a chair for violin at the University of Music and Performing Arts, Graz (Universität für Musik und Darstellende Kunst, Graz, Austria).
+Since October 2002, he held a chair for violin at the University of Music and Performing Arts, Graz.

 Graduates of Varga's school are soloists, concertmasters, professors and members of leading orchestras all over the world, including the Berlin Philharmonic, Orchestra del Teatro alla Scala, Symphonieorchester des Bayerischen Rundfunks, Staatskapelle Dresden, Deutsches Symphonie-Orchester Berlin, New Japan Philharmonic and others.
 Madeleine Carruzzo, Varga's student for many years, was the first female member to be admitted to the Berlin Philharmonic.